OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-02.md

 The gatekeepers of the temple:

-> the descendants of Shallum, Ater, Talmon,
+> the line of Shallum, Ater, Talmon,
 > Akkub, Hatita, and Shobai, 139.

 ---